witfyl-ravped/urbit-react-cookbook/README.md

 Also verify that the channel it contained is no longer listed in either of the "Select a Channel" drop down menus.

+[Click here](https://github.com/witfyl-ravped/urbit-react-cookbook/blob/main/removinggroups.md) for a detailed walkthrough of the Inviting Members functions and UI

 ## Scrying Messages

 To test this out go ahead and send a few messages to one of the channels you created.
 Bonus points if you send a few more from another ship that you added or invited